 What: Inclusion Liturgies are designed to include all people with all abilities.

-When: The Inclusion Liturgies are scheduled for the following Saturdays: March 29, April 5, May 10, June 14.
+When: The next Inclusion Liturgy is scheduled for Saturday: June 14.
 The Doxology and Liturgy Starting begin at 9:30am.

 Where: St. John The Baptist Greek Orthodox Church, 2350 E. Dempster Street Des Plaines, Illinois 60016

 Fanari Camp 2014

 Fanari Summer Camp is a Metropolis wide program, open to all youth both from within and outside the Metropolis of Chicago.
 Summer Camp programs provide a unique opportunity for staff and clergy to create life-changing relationships with campers through the love of Christ.
 This year Fanari Camp will take place from June 15-21, 2014.
 Click here to download the Camper application.
 Click here to download the Counselor application packet.